tdagla/tdagla/README.md

 # Browser Scripts

-We provide browser-ready scripts `tdagla.min.js`.
+We provide a browser-ready script `tdagla.min.js`.
 You can find it in the `dist` folder.

 # Source Build
 Before building this library, you need to install `Node.js`.
 Then, run following commands from the root of the project:_